juan-castrillon/brewday/README.md

 The application port is required and the app will not start if it is not provided.
 If notifications via gotify are enabled, the gotify server URL and token are required.

+To pass a configuration file, the application must be run with the `--config` flag, followed by the path to the configuration file.
+If no configuration file is provided, the app will attempt to read the configuration from environment variables.

 The following is an example of a YAML configuration file:

 ```yaml